Seraphli/story_writer_repo/Code/Something with websocket, queue, protobuf, pickle.md

 ```

 It worked well for like a month.
 But when I implement several parallel connections using multiprocessing, weird things happened, the queue couldn't get the reply and so the program stuck in there.
+First I thought there was something wrong with connections, but later I found that there was a different implement of queue in multiprocessing.
+So I changed the code and it works.